I went natural in 2009 after a terrible experience at a place that was supposed to be a “premier” salon in my area.

 When you go in, make it perfectly clear that you are not interested in altering your curl pattern or looking for permanently straight hair solutions before they initiate any treatments on your hair.

-- Go in with your own hair products and make sure that’s what they’re applying to your hair.
+Go in with your own hair products and make sure that’s what they’re applying to your hair.
 Do not take a nap while your hair is being done.

-- Make sure you are facing the mirror the entire time so you can see what’s been applied to your hair.
+Make sure you are facing the mirror the entire time so you can see what’s been applied to your hair.
 If your chair is turned away, insist on facing the mirror instead.

-I get my braids done by a specific stylist at the same salon I’ve been going to for the last 6 years for it.
+I get my braids done by a specific stylist at the same salon I’ve been going to for the last 6 years.
 She knows I’m particular (

 I also go in with my own wide-tooth combs, shea butter, and hair clamps so nobody gets any ideas about sticking a tail comb in my hair.